SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    The difference between value types and reference types is covered in detail in :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes`.

+..
+TODO: provide an example of what this means in practice (similar to the Resolution examples in Classes and Structures)

 .. _CollectionTypes_Arrays:

 Arrays
 ------

+..
+TODO: update this section to use (and eventually prefer) T[] syntax, based on [Contributor 7746]'s feedback

 An :newTerm:`array` stores multiple values of the same type in an ordered list.
 The same value is allowed to appear in an array multiple times at different positions.